-Our vision and goal is the creation of a 600 seat, multi-use performing arts center that will be the home and showcase for a wide range of local and national talent, used year-round.
-This facility will include classrooms, studio space and the latest in technology to create a safe environment for audiences and performers.
+Our ultimate goal is the creation of a 400 to 500 seat, multi-use performing arts center that will be the home and showcase for a wide range of local and national talent, used year-round.

 Is the PAI an accredited nonprofit?

 What are some of the goals or design features envisioned for the performing arts center?

 - Building design that is harmonious with the Gorge landscape and environment.

 - Ability to support events with 400-500 typical attendance.